shaiss/CodeSorcerer/docs/plugin-migration-guide.md

 If the original category used a different point scale:

-1. Adjust scoring guidelines in the markdown file
+1. Adjust scoring guidelines in the markdown file to match the chosen max_points value
-2. Set `max_points = 10` in the TOML file (or lower if appropriate)
+2. Choose an appropriate max_points value that reflects the category's importance
-3. Document the change in the category description
+3. Document the scoring scale in the category description

 ### 5. Test the Plugin